john-daciuk/portfolio/index.md

 PPS is a course I took at columbia which emphasizes collaboration on difficult open-ended problems to be solved through programming.
 For the project 'Lunch' <a href="lunch" target="_blank"> (see our paper) </a> my team built an autonomous agent capable of coordinating strategy with the other teams' agents.
 For the project 'Mutation', my team used theory from causal inference to build a model capable of predicting underlying mutation rules from many observations of digital experiments <a href="mutation" target="_blank"> (read our mathematical analysis) </a>.
 For another project my team analyzed the robustness of different systems of voting and representation to gerrymandering.
 We tessellated a fictitious country of 300,000+ voters with Voronoi districts and simulated results using SciPy and Monte-Carlo techniques <a href="threeland" target="_blank"> (see a detailed exposition of our techniques) </a>.
 The project 'Flip', similar to 'Lunch', emphasized building an agent that could strategize dynamically.
 We had a class tournament to simulate hundreds of 1 on 1 matches between the different teams and my team came in 2nd place out of 8 <a href="flip" target="_blank"> (see our report) </a>.

+## Pente for iOS (2018)
+Developed a grid-based game with Swift and principled MVC design that adapts to any device size; leveraged Google Firebase to allow online play; used custom view classes and protocols.

-## Comparative Analysis of SGD Optimization Variants
+## Comparative Analysis of SGD Optimization Variants (2018)
 Produced insightful animations with NumPy and matplotlib to accentuate convergence differences between AdaDelta, Adam and AdaGrad algorithms. <a href="GD_animations.html" target="_blank"> See the jupyter notebook </a>